liamnewmarch/blog/README.md

 # liam.nwmr.ch

+This is the source code for my blog.
+It’s a [Django](https://www.djangoproject.com) project that runs on [Google App Engine](https://cloud.google.com/appengine/) using [Djangae](https://gitlab.com/potato-oss/djangae/djangae).

 ## Local development

-This project uses Docker Compose to run the front-end, back-end and database as separate services.
-The easiest way to get started is to install Docker Desktop and run:
+To run this project locally you’ll need Docker installed.
+It’s possible to run the project without Docker if you know what you’re doing.
+The easiest way to get up and running is to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

+The project uses Docker Compose to run three separate containers, one for the Google Cloud Datastore emulator, one for the Django back-end, and one for the front-end server.
+You can run all three with:

 ```sh
 make
 ```

-This should create an `.env` file, and build and start three containers: `datastore`, `django` and `static`.
+This should create an empty `.env` file, and then build and start three containers: `datastore`, `django` and `static`.
 With that running, in a new shell run:

 ```sh
 make setup